any-docs/css/content/reference/values/color-interpolation-method/index.md

 The following example shows how to specify a color space when interpolating colors in repeating gradients.
 Three boxes show different types of repeating gradients using the [`repeating-conic-gradient()`](/reference/values/gradient/repeating-conic-gradient), [`repeating-linear-gradient()`](/reference/values/gradient/repeating-linear-gradient), and [`repeating-radial-gradient()`](/reference/values/gradient/repeating-radial-gradient) functions.
 The first box uses the Lab color space to interpolate between two color values.
-The second and third boxes use OkLCh and additionally provide a {{cssxref("hue-interpolation-method")}} to specify how to interpolate between hue values.
+The second and third boxes use OkLCh and additionally provide a `hue-interpolation-method` to specify how to interpolate between hue values.

 #### HTML